Job Description / Duties

 - Ability to work effectively in teams and to develop and sustain effective working relationships with students, faculty, staff, employers, volunteers, and community members.

 - Demonstrated ability to work effectively with diverse communities and promote inclusion.

 - Demonstrated oral and written communication skills.

 - Demonstrated computer skills and willingness to learn new systems.

 - Ability to work under pressure of critical deadlines.

 - Ability to incorporate a varied workday (i.e. attend a variety of evening and weekend events year round).

 Salary: $70,875 - 102,101

-For additional details and to apply for this position visit: https://ubc.wd10.myworkdayjobs.com/en-US/ubcstaffjobs/details/Career-Development-International-Student-Specialist_JR11838
+For more details and to apply directly to this position, visit: https://ubc.wd10.myworkdayjobs.com/en-US/ubcstaffjobs/details/Industry-and-Employer-Engagement-Specialist_JR11839

 At UBC, we believe that attracting and sustaining a diverse workforce is key to the successful pursuit of excellence in research, innovation, and learning for all faculty, staff and students.
 Our commitment to employment equity helps achieve inclusion and fairness, brings rich diversity to UBC as a workplace, and creates the necessary conditions for a rewarding career.